sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-security-tiger-team/index.md

 Our first meaningful insight is about gaps in software supply chain, in particular how security users can answer the following problem statement:

-> “If you learn that a code pattern in library x version y is vulnerable, how do you determine if you're actually exposed to it?
-How do you trace it down to the actual line of code?".
-Note that here, being exposed to a code pattern means _actually calling it_ and not just importing a dependency.
+>“If you learn that a code pattern in library x version y is vulnerable, how do you determine if you're actually exposed to it?
+How do you trace it down to the actual line of code?”
+>Note that here, being exposed to a code pattern means _actually calling it_ and not just importing a dependency.

 We are currently validating that need with customers, and iterating on the problem.
 You can read more in the [problem brief](https://docs.google.com/document/d/1vAmdh-N5QABXznKCq7wJr7vYB87FdwNEPDoug90r2Z8/edit#).

 We are currently **exploring and validating** the following Jobs To Be Done:

 1. As a security engineer, determine if the codebase uses a given open source dependency reported in a CVE either as a direct or transitive dependency.
-Identify if the codebase actuall calls a vulnerable function, not just imports a dependency.
+Identify if the codebase actually **calls** a vulnerable function, not just imports a dependency.

 - Determine what repositories use it, and trace down the line of code.
 - Determine what application/service is impacted by that code, and if it is running in production.